Why is Employee Engagement so Important?

-I had the opportunity recently to discuss employee engagement with a number of Scandinavian executives.
-It was really uplifting to note the focus and attention this area is now receiving.
-This is clearly an acknowledgment of the payoff gained from working in a targeted fashion with employee engagement.
+I had the opportunity recently to discuss employee engagement with several Scandinavian executives.
+It was uplifting to note the focus and attention this area is now receiving.
+This is an acknowledgment of the payoff gained from working in a targeted fashion with employee engagement.

 Everyone has their own stories where a division, department, or manager succeeded in raising their standards - and where one can subsequently see how this has affected the actual performance.